shalak/ai-tools/README.md

 Handy tool for generating prompts based on codebase of your project.

-### Usage (available via `--help`):
+### Usage (available via `--help`)

 ```
 usage: gpt_codebase_prompter.py [-h] [-e EXTENSION] [-f FILTER] [-x EXCLUDE] [-d] [-s SKIP] [-q] [paths ...]

 This script traverses a directory structure and generates a formatted prompt suitable for use with ChatGPT.
 It includes both the path names and the contents of the files found within the specified directory.
-By default
-it copies the prompt into your clipboard.
+Skips .gitignored files and counts token usage.
+By default it copies the prompt into your clipboard.

 positional arguments:
   paths                 Specify the directories or files to traverse.
 If not specified, the current working